em-bellis/CS6823_FunML/vocabulary.md

 **regression:**	problems with a quantitative response

+**method of least squares:** approach to estimate coefficients in linear regression model that minimizes the RSS

+**logistic regression:** we use the logistic function to model Pr(Y=1|X) as the 'response'.
+We choose coefficients using maximum likelihood

+**linear discriminant analysis:**

 ## Training and Related Terms
 **training dataset:** set of data used to estimate f

 **test dataset:** hold out set used to estimate model performance

+**curse of dimensionality:** with increasing number of predictors, the distance between observations in predictor space increases exponentially

 ## Measuring Error
 **error:**  difference in observed response compared to predicted response